-PGIML is able to leverage and benefit from the resources of its affiliated companies including PFL and PGIM.
-PGIML operates in accordance with the same core values as its ultimate parent company, PFI which are: being worthy of trust; being customer focused; having respect for each other and becoming the unrivalled industry leader by achieving superior results for customers, shareholders and communities and adhering to PFI's code of conduct entitled "Making the Right Choices".
-The Board is responsible for the implementation and control of both the enterprise wide principles and policies, as laid out by PFI.
+PGIMPALT is able to leverage and benefit from the resources of its affiliated companies including PFL and PGIM.
+PGIMPALT operates in accordance with the same core values as its ultimate parent company, PFI which are: being worthy of trust; being customer focused; having respect for each other and becoming the unrivalled industry leader by achieving superior results for customers, shareholders and communities and adhering to PFI's code of conduct entitled "Making the Right Choices".
+The Board is responsible for the implementation and control of both the enterprise-wide principles and policies, as laid out by PFI.

-The Firm is also assisted by a number of committees which are established at PFL or PGIM.
+The Firm is assisted by several committees which are established at PFL or PGIM such as the ICARA Committee that assists the Board in setting group objectives in line with the PGIM's strategy.